-Verbal Ink seeks people who have a foot pedal and prefer individuals with experience.
+Verbal Ink seeks people with a foot pedal and prefers individuals with experience.
 To apply, use their website to email in a resume and cover letter.
-They also require that transcriptionists take a test that is two, 13-minute files to transcribe.
+They also require transcriptionists to take a test that is two 13-minute files to transcribe.

 Should I Be a Transcriptionist?

-If you think you have the skills to become a transcriptionist, then you may want to consider the pros and cons of
+If you think you have the skills to become a transcriptionist, you may want to consider the pros and cons of this employment.

 There are plenty of reasons to apply to be a transcriptionist.
 Here are a few of our favorite things about this job:

 - No experience needed.
 If you have not worked in transcribing before, then you can still be a transcriptionist.
 While you won't earn more than your industry peers right away, you can build experience, and after a year, you can take on jobs that require more experience.

 - Freedom and flexibility.
 Most companies allow a day or more to complete an assignment.
 You can complete the task in your own time and typically work as much or as little as you like.
 This means you can take a break when you want to and work when it is convenient.

 - Steady Pay.
 Most transcription companies will pay you for your hours every week, two weeks, or each month.
 This means you can look forward to a consistent paycheck if you work consistent hours.